 Coursework covers topics such as teaching in higher education, agency management, grant writing, program development and advanced clinical principles.
 An optional teaching apprentice program is available for qualified students that provides them the valuable opportunity to teach classes in the Los Angeles master's program.
 The dissertation process focuses on applied research and includes options such as program development or evaluation, and grant writing.

 The Psy.D. in Marital and Family Therapy program is an accelerated degree that may be completed in three years.
 This post-master's program has been recognized for its excellent training in culturally competent service provision and offers students a remarkable opportunity to gain unparalleled real-world experience.
-The Chicago School's MFT Department faculty members are actively engaged in practice and scholarship, and incorporate a wide variety of clinical examples with a diverse group of clients into classroom activities.
+The Chicago School's MFT Department faculty members at the L.A. and Orange County campuses are actively engaged in practice and scholarship, and incorporate a wide variety of clinical examples with a diverse group of clients into classroom activities.

 Marital and Family Therapy

 Program Time to Completion

 Provides an advanced study of system theory.
 Advances ability to think systemically across a wide range of presenting issues such as gender, culture, domestic abuse, substance abuse, physical and mental illness, etc. Students learn to conceptualize interventions from multiple systemic orientations (i.e., strategic, intergenerational, solution-focused, and behavioral family therapy).

 Covers a general overview of the community mental health system and clinical management associated with this area.
 Interagency agreements, memorandums of understanding and other collaborative experiences are discussed.
 Additional operational areas of agency management are addressed including general standards associated with record keeping, billing, fee scales, and reaching out to diverse and underserved populations.